THE HISTORY CENTER ARCHIVES

-Whether for genealogical research, or to learn about your house, or any other aspect of local history, you will probably find something, in the Cornell Local Research Library and Thaler/Howell Archives.
+Whether for genealogical research, or to learn about your house, or any other aspect of local history, you will probably find something, in the Cornell Local History Research Library and Archival Collections.

 What's in an Archive?